Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/local-navigation.md

 Resize your browser to see the behavior of this component.

 {{< callout info >}}
-Since the component is supposed to be rendered on a full size page and not inside an example with padding, there might be some rendering issues in mobile viewport.
+Since the component is supposed to be rendered on a full-size page, there are some slight rendering issues in the mobile viewport in the context of this documentation page.
 {{< /callout >}}

 {{< example >}}